Generic Name: fluocinolone ophthalmic implant (FLOO oh SIN oh lone off THAL mik IM plant)

 How is the fluocinolone ophthalmic implant put into place?

-A healthcare provider will surgically place the fluocinolone ophthalmic implant your eye.
+A healthcare provider will surgically place the fluocinolone ophthalmic implant in your eye.
 If both eyes will be treated, your implants will most likely be placed at two separate times, to decrease your risk of infection in both eyes at the same time.

 Your doctor may prescribe other medications to help control the pressure inside your eyes.
 Increased pressure inside the eye (also called ocular hypertension) can damage the optic nerve and lead to permanent blindness.